mrmm2703/youtube-trending-view-prediction/README.md

 The usage of this program is very simple, simply run `python main.py` and follow the on-screen commands.

+**Model:**

+The model after learnt can be saved to the local disk (as `model.joblib` in the same directory).
+You will have the choice of ignoring it or using it, as well as saving or not saving learnt models in the program.

 **Database:**

 The database used is called 'Trending YouTube Video Statistics' for US viewers, and the database can be downloaded from [Kaggle](https://www.kaggle.com/datasnaek/youtube-new "Link to database") and is included inside of the repository as `database.csv`.